-Tlog has a second bug where the application fails if a user does not have a TTY.
+The second bug where the application fails if a user does not have a TTY.
 This has been mitigated by the SIMP wrapper script simply bypassing tlog if a TTY is not present.

 - SIMP Community Edition (CE) 6.3.2-0

 - Fixed Bugs

 - Known Bugs